MileHacker Logo

 • Personal items where fit is important (boots, daypack)

-• Multi-instrument for general use
+• Multi-tool for general use

 Rent vs. Bring Decision